 - Manual ball operation required

-Compared to other models, this dispenser prioritizes power flexibility and ease of maintenance.
-The tradeoff is faster battery consumption, so USB charging is recommended for frequent use.
+Compared to other treat dispensers, this model prioritizes power flexibility and ease of maintenance.
+The main tradeoff is that it may consume power quickly, so frequent recharging or battery replacement is needed for heavy use.

 - Easy to clean hopper